ArcadeAntics/this.path/README.md

 1.  `here::here()` returns the initial working directory when it cannot find the project's directory.
-If the project's directory cannot be found, there is something wrong and an error should be raised, but it doesn't, and this leads to incorrect / / unexpected behaviour.
+If the project's directory cannot be found, there is something wrong and an error should be thrown, but it doesn't, and this leads to incorrect / / unexpected behaviour.

 2.  **here** does not work when the initial working directory is set